-Today, Devon cattle can be found in many European countries as well as in Australia, Brazil and New Zealand.
+Today, Devon cattle can be found in many European countries and as far afield as Australia, Brazil and New Zealand.

 Devon cattle characteristics

 Devon cattle are red in colour.
 This can vary from a deep red to a light or chestnut colour.
 Their incredibly thick hide gives the breed good resistance to external parasites.
 Their coat is often long and curly in winter and short and sleek in summer.
-Now, around half of Devon registrations are of polled animals (the breed was originally horned).
+Currently, around half of Devon registrations are of polled animals.
+(The breed was originally horned.)